supremescotty/supremescotty/README.md

 -->
 # About Me

-Hello there! 👋 I'm [Your Name], and I'm passionate about applying my skills in Applied Math and Computer Science to solve real-world problems.
+🔭 I go by Scotty, and I'm passionate about applying my skills in Applied Math and Computer Science to solve real-world problems.
 I hold a Bachelor of Science degree in Applied Math and a Master of Science degree in Computer Science.

 ## Skills